-The seller, at its own cost, must provide the buyer with any document the buyer needs to take over the goods.
-What form this document takes will depend on agreement in the contract, and might simply be in the form of a receipt which the buyer is to sign.
-However, it might, in the case of DAP and DPU where the buyer must import clear the goods, be a copy of the seller’s transport document to evidence the export and the date of shipment.
+The specific form of this documentation will depend on the agreement in the contract and could be as simple as a receipt that the buyer is to sign.
+With DPU, it may be the case that the buyer must import-clear the goods, so a copy of the seller’s transport document might be needed as evidence of the export and the date of shipment.

 B6 (Delivery / Transport document)

-The buyer must accept the document provided in A6 as it actually takes no part in the transport process.
+Under DPU, the buyer is obligated to accept the documentation provided in A6, since it actually takes no part in the transport process.

 A7 (Export / Import clearance)

-Where applicable, the seller must at its own risk and expense carry out all export clearance formalities required by the country of export, such as licences or permits; security clearance for export; pre-shipment inspection; and any other authorisations or approvals.
+Where applicable, the seller must (at its own risk and cost) carry out all export clearance formalities required by the country of export, such as licences or permits, security clearance for export, or pre-shipment inspection.

-Additionally, as the point of delivery in these rules is in the importing country, the seller must also carry out and pay for any formalities required by any country of transit before that delivery occurs.
+Additionally, as the point of delivery under DPU is in the importing country, the seller must also carry out and pay for any formalities required by any country of transit before that delivery occurs.

 B7 (Export / Import clearance)

-Where applicable, the buyer must assist the seller at the seller’s request, risk and cost, in obtaining any documents and/or information needed for all export-related formalities required by the country of export as well as any formalities required by any country of transit.
+When using DPU, the buyer must assist the seller (at the seller’s request, risk, and cost) in obtaining any documents or information needed for all export-related formalities required by the country of export and any country of transit.

 A8 (Checking / Packaging / Marking)

-In all rules the seller must pay the costs of any checking operations which are necessary for delivering the goods, such as checking quality, measuring the goods and/or packaging, weighing, counting the goods and/or packaging.
+In all rules, the seller must pay the costs of any checking operations which are necessary for delivering the goods, such as checking quality, and measuring, packaging, weighing, or counting the goods.